 The Specialist in Education with Superintendent Licensure is a post-masters program that prepares students for superintendent/AEA administration licensure.
 Developed from the Iowa Standards for School Leaders, the program enables students to become exemplary leaders within the field of education.
 A rich clinical experience is central to the program, with multiple hands-on experiences embedded throughout the coursework.

 The Specialist in Education with Superintendent Licensure requires 30-credit hours, consisting of nine 3-credit courses and one 3-credit culminating seminar.

-Assistant Professor of Educational Administration
+Associate Professor of Educational Administration